aws-samples/aws-modernization-with-multicloud-defense/content/04_lab/lab3a.en.md

 4. Go to **Investigate -> Flow Analytics -> Network Threats**
 5. You will note logs for the DLP dropped requests with a message: Sensitive Data was Transmitted Across the Network
-6. Download a file from valtix-security repository on spoke1-vpc. `curl -o test.zip -kv https://github.com/valtix-security/tutorials/raw/main/test.zip`.
+6. Download a file from valtix-security repository on spoke1-vpc. :code[curl -o test.zip -kv https://github.com/valtix-security/tutorials/raw/main/test.zip]{showCopyAction=true}.
 This connection should be allowed.
-7. Download a file from a different github account. eg `curl -o test_file.txt -kv https://github.com/michaelvaltix/tutorials/blob/main/test_file.txt`.
+7. Download a file from a different github account. eg :code[curl -o test_file.txt -kv https://github.com/michaelvaltix/tutorials/blob/main/test_file.txt]{showCopyAction=true}.
 This connection should be denied.
 8. Navigate to **Investigate -> Flow Analytics -> URL Filtering**.
 9. You should see both the allow session and the deny session for the 2 curl from github.
 10. Notice that we did not specify any IP address in the policy, but the vm instance still matches the policy.
 This is because of the tag-based object that we used in the policy.
 This policy will be applied to any instance with the tag **prod**.
 This allows for the policy to be dynamic.
 Future instances that is considered as prod environment will by this rule applied simply by adding tag value {Category: prod}